Artmageddon/RedAlert2Fix/README.md

 Feel free to refer to the Sample_RA2.ini contained within this repo as an example.

-*Note: Adding "AllowVRAMSidebar=no" may be an option if the above settings weren't sufficient, but I haven't tested it*
+*Note: Adding "AllowVRAMSidebar=no" in the [Video] section may be an option if the above settings weren't sufficient, but I haven't tested it*

 ## Configure Origin
 * Finally, some of the Origin settings can interfere with the stability of the game.
 Run Origin, and go to My Games.